TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Numrows/Index.rst

    Description
          Select query for the operation.

-         The property "selectFields" is overridden internally with "count(\*)".
+         The sub-property "selectFields" is overridden internally with "count(\*)".

-   Default

 .. ###### END~OF~TABLE ######